Harris County Appraisal District

 the tax bill.

-Click here to access the recent headlines archive
+Click here to access the recent press articles archive

 Click here to access the news release archive

 HOUSTONIANS: SELLING YOUR HOME IS EVEN MORE LUCRATIVE THIS YEAR

 Read the Houston Business Journal story of how Houston ranks as one of the top U.S. markets for home sellers.

 HAVE YOU CHECKED YOUR HOMESTEAD EXEMPTIONS?
 NEED TO APPLY?

 We recently sent cards to all homeowners that show exemptions you have now.
 If you got the card, check it to be sure you have the proper exemptions.
 You can also check your record here to record search to see the exemptions you have.
 Call us at (713) 957-7800 if you think you should have an exemption that isn’t shown.